jdevfullstack-tutorials/display-resolution-review/README.md

-I'm not mentioning any specific distance, but the basic rule is that stretch your arm then find the correct spot there whether moving away or to the monitor.
+I'm not mentioning any specific distance, but the basic rule is that stretch your arm then find the correct spot there whether moving away or towards the monitor.
 It was just I came from the larger scaling of 1080p and Windows OS, I realized I should be closer for this